It is not unusual for Audi or VW check engine light to come on with the P0171 code being present.

 - Stop the vehicle and switch the shifter from Neutral to Drive to Reverse a few times.

-- Drive your Audi for another 15 minutes with very little load on the engine.
+- Drive your Audi for another 15 minutes with minimal load on the engine.
 Be easy on the gas pedal.
 Shifting between gears should happen at low RPMs.